 “Medium Chain Triglycerides (MCTs) are a unique form of dietary fat that impart a wide range of positive health benefits,” according to Nutrition Review.
 Compared to Long Chain Triglycerides, MCTs have 10 percent fewer calories, but provide more energy due to MCTs’ ability to cross the double mitochondrial membrane quicker, easier and without the need for carnitine.
 Also, it has been discovered that the Medium Chain Triglycerides are less likely to be stored in fat deposits; to the contrary, they enhance fat burning.

-As an aside, since I just mentioned Triglycerides, the first 3 years that I had my blood tested since making the switch to cooking with primarily olive oil, butter and coconut oil, my triglycerides tested in the 30’s and 40’s, pretty darn impressive if I do say so myself!
+As an aside, since I just mentioned Triglycerides, the first 3 years that I had my blood tested since making the switch to cooking with primarily olive oil, butter and coconut oil, my triglycerides tested in the 40’s, which is pretty darn low!

 The NY Times says much of the revamping of coconut oil’s reputation in recent years is due to “vegans, who rely on it as a sweet vegetable fat that is solid at room temperature and can create flaky pie crusts, crumbly scones and fluffy cupcake icings, all without butter.”
 People love coconut oil for its fine consistency and a flavor that magically enhances a variety of foods — everything from shrimp and poundcake to chocolate and popcorn.